diegospera/ultimate-sre-resource-hub/README.md

 # Ultimate SRE Resource Hub

 Welcome to the **Ultimate SRE Resource Hub**, your one-stop GitHub repository for mastering Site Reliability Engineering (SRE).
 Whether you're a beginner, transitioning from another role, or a seasoned SRE aiming to level up, this guide has it all: clear explanations, practical tools, career advice, real-world examples, and community resources.
-Per your feedback, I’ve included in-depth sections on Python/Go proficiency and system design for SRE interviews, while enhancing every part for maximum value.
+This updated version retains all the original content while adding the Google DevOps certification, DevSecOps as a career path, free Google SRE book links, and a Coursera course, with further improvements for clarity and value.

 ---